zynaddsubfx/user-manual/README.md

 For a powerful editor with live preview for Linux, check `AsciidocFX` https://github.com/asciidocfx/AsciidocFX

-If youneed a different tool, look here: https://asciidoctor.org/docs/editing-asciidoc-with-live-preview/
+If you need a different tool, look here: https://asciidoctor.org/docs/editing-asciidoc-with-live-preview/

 ## Files